DavidJCobb/gcc-plugin-bitpack/plugins/lu-bitpack-rewrite-2/docs/ARCHITECTURE.md

 Data options take three forms as the plug-in executes:

 * **Attributes:** Once bitpacking has been enabled (via the custom `enable` pragma), our attribute handlers activate.
 To the fullest extent possible, attribute handlers will not allow an entity to retain an attribute if the attribute is used incorrectly; we write sentinel attributes onto the entity in order to simplify error checking and error handling later on.
 This allows us to report problems as attributes are parsed, and to report problems with entities that have been given bitpacking attributes but haven't yet been added to the list of values to serialize.

+  (When performing validation, attribute handlers only check details that are visible from the handler.
+For example, an individual attribute handler doesn't check for the presence of other, mutually conflicting, attributes on the same entity; and if the annotated entity is a declaration, we may check basic constraints on the type (e.g. no integral attributes on non-integral types), but we don't check for preexisting attributes on the type.
+More detailed validation is performed when we compute a declaration's data options, per the below.)

   Attribute handlers may transform the attribute arguments from a form that is valid for C++ into a form that is more directly usable by the plug-in internals.
 For example, the `lu_bitpack_transform` attribute takes a single argument: a string literal, with options specified as key/value pairs.
 The attribute handler transforms this into two arguments: the raw identifiers of the transform functions.